Consensys/doc.orion/docs/Tutorials/TLS.md

 can connect.
 Use the `SYSTEM_CERTIFICATE_PATH` environment variable to override the directory containing trusted root certificates.

+* `ca-or-whitelist` - Combination of `ca` and `whitelist`.

 * `ca-or-tofu` - Combination of `ca` and `tofu`.
 If a certificate is valid, it is always allowed and added to the `tlsknownclients` list.
 If it is self-signed, it is allowed only if it is the first certificate this node has seen for that host.

+* `insecure-tofa` - Trust-on-first-access.
+On first connection, the Common Name and fingerprint of the presented certificate is added to `tlsknownclients`.
+In subsequent connections, the client connection is rejected if the fingerprint has changed.

+* `insecure-ca-or-tofa` - A combination of `ca` and `insecure-tofa`.

+* `insecure-record` - Any client can connect.
+The client certificate fingerprint is added to the `tlsknownclients` file.

+* `insecure-ca-or-record` - A combination of `ca` and `insecure-record`.

 * `insecure-no-validation` - Any client can connect.
 Clients are added to the `tlsknownclients` file.